ted314-cyber/Project-L-CTF/README.md

 You can solve it either as a black-box or a white-box problem, but it is best to approach it as a black-box.

-Please skip challenge 6 and 7 due to unforeseen code behavior
+Please skip challenge 6 and 7 command injection due to unforeseen code behavior